-IMPORTANT: On 2-TEC electrical starter equipped models and 4-TEC models if the battery is dead, engine cannot be started.
+IMPORTANT: On 2-TEC electrical starter equipped models if the battery is dead, engine cannot be started.
 Have the battery recharged or replaced.

-- Recheck throttle control lever operation. - Ensure that the engine cutout switch is in the ON position. - On fan-cooled models, turn ignition key to ON position. - Ensure that the tether cord cap is in position and that the cord is attached to your clothing eyelet.
+- Recheck throttle control lever operation. - Ensure that the engine cutout switch is in the ON position. - Ensure that the tether cord cap is in position and that the cord is attached to your clothing eyelet.